Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/introduction.rst

 =================

-The Properties Region contains properties of the active object and selected objects (such as their locations), as well as properties of the editor itself.
+The Properties Region contains properties of the active object and selected objects (such as their locations), as well as properties of the editor itself:

 - :doc:`Transform </editors/3dview/object/transform/introduction>`
 - :doc:`Grease Pencil </interface/grease_pencil/introduction>`